benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-Test/_index.en.md

 +++
-title = "Test the feature"
+title = "End-to-end test"
 weight = 14
 +++

 It's time to complete a full end-to-end test with the front-end application using your smartphone - this step requires the use of an iPhone or Android device.

 ## If you are in an AWS workshop